vic778/stock_app/README.md

 `POST /api/portfolios/:id/investments`

 ## Notice
- all the calculations are dont in the daily_report_service.
+ all the calculations are in the daily_report_service.
   ![service](app/assets/images/serv.png)